sentenzo/secondglass/README.md

 ## Goals
 **Why did I make it**:
-- to get familiar with Python GUI toolkits (with `tkinter` in particular) to be able to use it in my other projects
+- to get familiar with Python GUI toolkits (with `tkinter` in particular) to be able to utilize this skills in my other projects
 - to make a proper substitution for [Hourglass](https://github.com/dziemborowicz/hourglass)

 <details>
   <summary> <strong>What is Hourglass?</strong> Click to (un)fold.</summary>

-### What is Hourglass? click to (un)fold
+### What is Hourglass?

 It's a countdown timer desctop GUI application for Windows;
 written on C#; minimalistic in a Unix-way-ish sence.